 Step 2.
 Now you will be shown all of the data volumes that are currently attached to your Mac device.
 Select the one where you have lost files and then click on the "Scan" button to start scanning for your lost files from Apple Mac SSD.

 Step 3.
 After a few minutes of the scanning Mac SSD process, all the files that were found within your SSD will be displayed in the final window.
 Now you can check the directory from left panel or preview any of the files by clicking on them.
-Choose the needed files and click on the "Recover" button to export the Mac SSD data recovery results to your computer.
+Choose the needed files and click on the "Recover" button to export the Apple hard drive data recovery results to your computer.

 This Mac SSD data recovery software will tremendously help you get back the deleted or formatted files from the SSD on your Mac.